Myra Canyon near Kelowna, British Columbia, is a scenic cycle route along the historic Kettle Valley Rail Trail.

 You’ll cycle across 18 bridges and 2 tunnels with views over the Okanagan Valley!
 The views of the orchards and vineyards are simply stunning.

-Despite my high expectations, Myra Canyon surpassed them!
-I LOVED, LOVED cycling in Myra Canon and think you will too – no matter how old you are.
+I had high expectations, but biking the Kettle Valley Rail Trail in Myra Canyon surpassed them!
+I LOVED, biking in Myra Canyon.
+And think you will too – no matter how old you are.
 It’s suitable for children and adults of all ages!

 Here’s why I loved it so much:

 1) Amazing Views of Kelowna and Lake Okanagan from Myra Canyon

 At 1430m (4100 feet) up you have incredible views over the valley!
 Not only that, you have a view for most of the 12km trail which not only includes views of Lake Okanagan, Kelowna but also orchards and vineyards.

 Recommended Reading: 6 Adventures In Whistler, British Columbia